The Ambient Revolution: Why Calm Technology Matters More in the Age of AI

 • Graceful degradation: Evaluating how systems behave when they can’t operate silently

 The parking meter offers a useful analog.
-Traditional meters demand attention at regular intervals, interrupting whatever activity brought you to that location.
-Modern smart parking systems charge automatically based on time spent, notifying you only if an issue arises.
-The “successful” interaction is the one you never think about.
+Traditional meters demand attention at regular intervals, interrupting whatever activity brought us to that location.
+Modern smart parking systems charge automatically based on time spent, notifying us only if an issue arises.
+The “successful” interaction is the one we never think about.

 Everyday Ambient Intelligence